dgatf/msrc/README.md

 If voltage is available the cell voltage average is calculated for 3S,4S,5S,6S,7S,8S,10S and 12S batteries.
 10 seconds after power on the number of cells is autodetected.
 Average cell voltage to be >3.8v for correct cell count

+If current is available, battery consumption is calculated in mAh

 ### 3.2.
 Serial GPS

 Serial GPS (NMEA protocol) is supported